 Kroger Pekin remodel ribbon cutting

-Goodwin said the company’s history in the region runs deeper than the store itself.
+Goodwin noted the company’s history in the region runs deeper than the store.

 “This store has served Pekin for 30 years, but Kroger roots here date back more than a century, so we have deep connections to the community,” Goodwin said.